norsie/MackupRestore/README.md

 3. Running a clean MacOS installation
 4. Logging into iCloud
    > DON'T FORGET unticking the 'Optimise Mac Storage' function within the iCloud Drive options.
-     This function will rename certain files to _"file.ext.icloud"_ and mess up your 'Mackup Restore' (among other things).
+     This function will rename certain files to _"file.ext.icloud"_ and mess up your 'mackup restore' (among other things).

 ### This script will Install the following tools and software:
 - Xcode